firecoders/push-analyzer/README.md

 # Push analyzer

 A script for analyzing git pushes.
+This project is licensed under MIT.

 ## Why this is useful to me